django-cms/django-cms/docs/user/tutorial/create_page.rst

 .. |view-published| image:: /user/tutorial/images/view-published.png
    :alt: 'View published'

-At any time, you can make further changes to a page, by switching back into Edit mode, using the
+At any time, you can make further changes to a page, by switching back into *Edit mode*, using the
 |edit| button that appears, and return to the *published* version of the page using the
 |view-published| button.

+In editing mode:

-In editing mode, double-click (if you're using a pointer) or tap (if you're using a touch screen) on the paragraph of text to change it.
-This will open the Text plugin containing it.
-Make changes - perhaps break the text into paragraphs - and **Save** it again.
+#.
+Double-click (if you're using a pointer) or tap (if you're using a touch screen) on the
+   paragraph of text to open the Text plugin.
+#.
+Make changes by breaking the text into paragraphs.
+#.  **Save** it again.

 .. note::